uptonking/note4yaoo/lib-saas-strapi-examples.md

   - Automatically upload Inserted images to Strapi Media Library (thanks to ckeditor5-strapi-upload-plugin)
   - Access Strapi Media Library directly from the editor toolbar
 - https://github.com/Roslovets-Inc/strapi-plugin-ckeditor5 /202303/js/v3
-  - Replace default Strapi markdown WYSIWYG editor with enhanced build of HTML CKEditor 5.
+  - Replace default Strapi markdown WYSIWYG editor with enhanced build of HTML CKEditor 5
   - Automatic translation of UI into selected in Strapi language (Strapi v3)
   - Strapi v4 (work in progress)
   - https://github.com/Roslovets-Inc/ckeditor5-build-strapi-wysiwyg /202203/js/inactive

 - https://github.com/spalz/strapi-plugin-editorjs-field /MIT/202401/ts
   - This code was developed based on the strapi-plugin-react-editorjs
-  - The option to disable specific tools for each field individually
+  - Add custom field in collection type or single type
 - https://github.com/melishev/strapi-plugin-react-editorjs /202209/js/archived
   - Plugin for Strapi Headless CMS, hiding the standard WYSIWYG editor on Editor.js
   - This is the Strapi v4 version of this plugin